mani-sankar17/training/README.md

 > You are now making changes in your README file `Changes once made are committed and pushed into github`

-1. Edited remotely
-new edit from local computer
+local computer code is being edited
-2. `edited again`